💡 Last Update: 29 Mei 2023 (Update the attack formula)

 Runners would mutate into stalkers after two days, stalkers into clickers after four days, and clickers into bloaters after six days.
 Infected humans would mutate into runners after one day.
 (See below for more detailed mutation)

-.
+In a day there are 24 cycles, with each cycle representing one attack.
 The goal was for one entity to defeat the other.

 With the rules established, you launched the simulation and watched as the outbreak unfolded.
 You recorded the number of zombies, infected humans, and humans each day and continued the simulation until there were no humans or zombies left.
 The simulation could be stopped if there is no changes after one cycles.